touhidalam69/whatsapp-sql-scheduler/README.md

 This is a robust Node.js application that automates sending and receiving WhatsApp messages, using a Microsoft SQL Server database to manage a schedule for outgoing messages.

 It's designed for reliability and security, featuring parameterized queries, external configuration, structured logging, and graceful shutdown.
+It also includes a production-ready build process with webpack and process management with PM2.

 ## Key Features